storj/docs/code/Service.md

 Services do not have a life-cycle, usually, which means they must be explicitly shut down.
 It should be safe to run the same service concurrently in the same process or multiple processes.

+Services must not depend on trasport implementations, [Endpoints](Endpoint.md) must deal with them.

 ## Adding a new service

 To add a new service there are few steps: